How to Create Remarkable Custom Embroidered Apparel

-The best logos for embroidered promotional products like the Wave Cap have a font that is big and bold.
+The best logos for embroidered promotional products like the Wave Cap use a big and bold font.
 Bold fonts are easiest to work with, but if the type size is large enough, you can use just about any font.
 This may mean the font for your embroidered logo is slightly different from your standard brand font in size or style.

 Digitizers can also make color-changing gradients in designs pop.
 If the original artwork has a red-to-yellow blend, the actual threads used may include red, orange and yellow to achieve the desired look.

 Tip #4: Select your custom embroidered apparel design size